<< <%SKIN-STRTRANS-SYNTOC%> >>

 - Description of Property

-- Date of Donation (this is unlike regular receipts, where the year of donation is sufficient, and is all that is shown on DONATION's receipts)
+- Date of Donation (this is unlike regular receipts, where the year of donation is sufficient)

 If you do receive large enough donations that you need to have them appraised, you can enter the appraiser's name and address into the program.
-To do so, first go to the Donations tab of the Maintenance à Main Window Options window, and check the checkbox for "Dropdown arrow on the Description Field, for editing the Appraiser".
+To do so, first go to the Donations tab of the Maintenance ⇒ Main Window Options window, and check the checkbox for "Dropdown arrow on the Description Field, for editing the Appraiser".
 Then, when editing the donation on the main window, be sure to set the Cheque # / Paid By field to "Gift in Kind", enter the Description, and then click the drop-down arrow on the Description field.
-A new window will pop up, allowing you to enter the appraiser information.
+A menu option pops up, and clicking on that causes a new window to pop up, allowing you to enter the appraiser information.

-In order to see the correct receipt format for gifts in kind for Canadian charities, go to the Maintenance à Receipt Options window, and make sure that the "Use different receipts for Gifts in Kind / Non-Cash Gifts" checkbox is checked.
-When this is checked, the Gift in Kind Receipts sub-menu appears as the last option on the Receipt menu, the regular Receipt menu options only receipt for donations whose Cheque # / Paid By value is not "Gift in Kind", and the Receipt à Gift in Kind Receipts sub-menu options are used to create receipts for donations whose Cheque # / Paid By value is "Gift in Kind".
+For Canadian users, the Gift in Kind Receipts sub-menu appears as the last option on the Receipt menu.
+Then the regular Receipt menu options only receipt for donations whose Cheque # / Paid By value is not "Gift in Kind", and the Receipt ⇒ Gift in Kind Receipts sub-menu options are used to create receipts for donations whose Cheque # / Paid By value is "Gift in Kind".

 One significant difference between the special Gift in Kind receipts and regular receipts is that when you create a regular receipt, it includes all donations from a given donor that are receiptable and have not yet been receipted.
 (Of course, that is excluding any Gift in Kind donations, if the above-mentioned option was selected.)
 When you create the special Gift in Kind receipts, each donation goes onto its own receipt, since the description of the donated item has to be included on the receipt.
 So if there are multiple Gift in Kind donations entered for a given donor, each one will get its own receipt and receipt number.